Debt settlement in Canada

-A debt settlement company will negotiate with creditors on your behalf to reach a settlement that’s agreeable to all parties.
+Debt settlement companies will negotiate with creditors on your behalf to reach a final settlement that’s agreeable to all parties.

 Creditors aren’t obliged to negotiate or settle for a lower debt repayment, but often will because they will get more in return than if the person or company goes bankrupt.